It’s Better to Be Alone than with the Wrong Person

 Loneliness doesn’t have a good reputation.
 That’s why it’s hard for people to end certain types of relationships, even if they’re very toxic.

-There’s something that you’re not realizing, however, and it’s that you are wasting precious time.
-The time that you could be spending with yourself, getting to know yourself better, and having a good time.
+There’s something that you’re not realizing, however, and it’s that you are wasting precious time and energy.
+It’s time that you could be spending with yourself, getting to know yourself better, and having a good time.

 Why are you allowing someone else to manipulate you?
 Why do you tough it out until you’re exhausted by the humiliation and abuse someone has forced on you?

-Think about whether or not you really want to spend the rest of your days like that, motionless, without making a decision that will free you from the fear of being alone.
+Think about whether or not you really want to spend the rest of your days motionless, without making a decision that will free you from the fear of being alone.